day8/re-frame/README.md

 ```
 app-db  -->  components  --> hiccup
 ```
+When using reagent, your primary job is to write one or more `components`.

+Think about
-When using reagent, you write one or more `components`.
-Think about `components` as `pure functions` - data in, hiccup out.  `hiccup` is ClojureScript data structures which represent DOM.
+`components` as `pure functions` - data in, hiccup out.  `hiccup` is ClojureScript data structures which represent DOM.
 Here's a trivial component:
 ```
 (defn greet
    []